NguyenDung0210/youtube-video-summarizer/README.md

 - Adjustable Chunk Length: Control the length of each chunk from the video captions for the model to process and summarize individually before creating a cohesive final summary.
 - Simple URL Input: Paste the video URL into the text box and click the button to generate your summary instantly.

-> Note: For best results, please use videos in English.
-Other languages are currently not supported and may yield incomplete or inaccurate summaries.

 ## Instruction For Use

 ### 1. Export your Groq API Key